 Or you can do a few quick checks.

-First, ensure both Macs are current and have the latest macOS installed.
-You can go to "System Preferences" and find the "Software Update" option to check.
+To begin, ensure both Macs are running the latest version of macOS by going to "System Preferences" and selecting the "Software Update" option.